bots-go-framework/.github/profile/README.md

 - 🤖 [`github.com/bots-go-framework/bots-fw`](https://github.com/bots-go-framework/bots-fw) - core package

 ### 🔌 Adapters to specific messengers
-You would want to use this if you want to implement UI specific to target bot platform.
+You would need to use this if you want to implement UI/features specific to some bot platform.

 | Platform | Module   |
 |----------|----------|